warcaliber/Coaching-and-Training-Aid/PRIVACY_POLICY.md

-Coaching and Training Aid: Privacy policy
+Coaching Partner: Privacy policy

-Welcome to the Coaching and Training Aid app for Android!
+Welcome to the Coaching Partner app for Android!

 This is a closed source Android app developed by the Coaching Partner team.
 The app is available on Google Play.